 Edgware Area Guide

 Located in north west London, the name Edgware is probably most familiar to Londoners as the final stop on the Northern Line.
-The neighbourhood itself is a distinctly suburban enclave, with the gorgeous greenbelt countryside of Hertfordshire just to the north and the urban excitement of central London just to the south.
-Edgware is predominantly a residential suburb, and weary urbanites are often compelled to make the move by its abundance of lush green space and the prospect of a quieter life.
+The neighbourhood itself is a distinctly suburban enclave, with the gorgeous greenbelt countryside of Hertfordshire just to the north and the urban buzz of central London just to the south.
+Edgware is predominantly a residential suburb, and weary city workers are often compelled to make the move by its abundance of lush green space and the prospect of a quieter life.

 Nevertheless, the neighbourhood remains a reasonably busy commercial centre in its own right, with no shortage of shops and amenities available in the Broadwalk shopping centre.
-Its urban landscape is also likely to see significant change in coming years, as large property development projects are anticipated to have a transformative impact on the urban landscape.
+Its urban landscape is also likely to see significant change in coming years, as large property development projects are anticipated to have a transformative impact on the local area.
 Residents should expect high-specification modern housing and influx of new amenities.